 WAC 232-36-060 ((Director or his/her designee is empowered to grant wildlife control operator certifications.))
 Certification of wildlife control operators.
-For purposes of training individuals to assist landowners with employing nonlethal management techniques, or to harass, kill, trap, release, ((and dispatch animals)) wildlife that ((are)) is causing damage to private property, the director or his/her designee may ((issue)) certify wildlife control operators (WCOs) ((certifications)).
+For purposes of training individuals to assist landowners with employing nonlethal management techniques, or to harass, kill, trap, release, ((and dispatch animals)) wildlife that

-(1) To ((qualify)) be eligible to apply for WCO certification, applicants must:

-(a) Be at least eighteen years of age;

-(b) Must pass the Washington state trapper education exam and possess a minimum of two years experience that demonstrates the knowledge and ability to control wildlife species causing conflict or property damage.
-Applicants may document the two-year experience requirement by possessing a trapper's license for two years, providing a letter of recommendation from a currently certified WCO or trapper, providing evidence being employed in the wildlife abatement field for two years, providing a written statement verifying they are currently working with a certified WCO, or other method as identified by the department;

-(c) Take and ((complete)) pass the department's approved WCO basic certification((s)) course(s);
+- ((are)) is causing damage to private property, the director or his/her designee may ((issue)) certify wildlife control operators (WCOs) ((certifications)). - (1) To ((qualify)) be eligible to apply for WCO certification, applicants must: - (a) Be at least eighteen years of age; - (b) Must pass the Washington state trapper education exam and possess a minimum of two years experience that demonstrates the knowledge and ability to control wildlife species causing conflict or property damage.
+Applicants may document the two year experience requirement by Methods of documenting experience include, but are not limited to possessing a trapper's license for two years, providing a letter of recommendation from a currently certified WCO or trapper, providing evidence being employed in the wildlife abatement field for two years, providing a written statement verifying they are currently working with a certified WCO, or other method as identified by the department; - $\underline{\text{(c)}}$ Take and $((\frac{\text{complete}}{\text{complete}}))$ pass the department's approved WCO basic certification($(\frac{\text{s}}{\text{s}})$) course(s);

-(((c) Be certified by the department and have the equipment, knowledge, and ability to control the wildlife species causing conflict or property damage;))

-(d) Be legally eligible to possess a firearm and without a felony or domestic violence conviction including, but not limited to, convictions under chapter 9.41 RCW, unless firearm possession rights have been restored;

-(e) Not have ((a gross)) any infractions, misdemeanors or fish and wildlife convictions within the last five years; and

-(f) Pay the enrollment fee for each certification training/education (RCW 77.12.184). ((After July 1, 2010,)) This fee shall be fifty dollars (((RCW 77.12.184))) per certification.

-(2) ((Once a person is granted)) The department may grant a WCO certification if the applicant meets the criteria for eligibility in subsection (1) of this section and passes the basic certification courses.

-(3) If the department grants WCO certification, ((he or she)) the WCO must apply for a permit ((pursuant to WAC 232-36-065 in order to harass, kill, trap, release, or dispatch animals)) to lawfully engage in harassing, killing, trapping, releasing, or dispatching wildlife causing damage to private property.
+- (((c) Be certified by the department and have the equipment, knowledge, and ability to control the wildlife species causing conflict or property damage;)) - (d) Be legally eligible to possess a firearm and without a felony or domestic violence conviction including, but not limited to, convictions under chapter 9.41 RCW, unless firearm possession rights have been restored; - (e) Not have ((a gross)) any more than one infractions, or any misdemeanors or fish and wildlife convictions within the last five three years; and - (f) Pay the enrollment fee for each certification training/education (RCW 77.12.184). ((After July 1, 2010,)) This fee shall be fifty dollars (((RCW 77.12.184))) per certification. - (2) ((Once a person is granted)) The department may grant a WCO certification if the applicant meets the criteria for eligibility in subsection (1) of this section and passes the basic certification courses. - (3) If the department grants WCO certification, ((he or she)) the WCO must apply for a permit ((pursuant to WAC 232-36-065 in order to harass, kill, trap, release, or dispatch animals)) to lawfully engage in harassing, killing, trapping, releasing, or dispatching wildlife using a body gripping trap causing damage to private property.